Modern applications are built on a microservices architecture that leverages cloud-native technologies.

 - Coordinate fault injection from the test code

-In Grafana k6 we are committed to making Chaos Testing practices accessible to a broad spectrum of organizations by building a solid foundation from which they can progress towards more reliable applications.
+In Grafana k6 we are committed to making Fault Injection Testing practices accessible to a broad spectrum of organizations by building a solid foundation from which they can progress towards more reliable applications.

 If you're interested in learning how to use xk6-disruptor to testing your application's resilience early in the development process, visit the project's documentation.